nick-k-dev/nkblogsite-django-demo/README.md

 A simple blog site created using Django/Python for the backend and frontend.

 ### To Run
+From the root of the project:
+Install dependancies `pip install -r requirements.txt`
-From the root of the project: `python manage.py runserver` By default the project will run in the broswer at `localhost:8000/blog`
+Start the server `python manage.py runserver`
+By default the project will run in the broswer at `localhost:8000/blog`

 ### Completed Functionality
 + Home page with a list view of posts